ciena-blueplanet/pr-bumper/README.md

 one of the scripts doesn't do exactly what you need, then copy it directly into your project, modify it, and update the Travis config to run you modified copy instead.*

-### Bitbucket / Bitbucket Server / TeamCity
+### Bitbucket / TeamCity
-You can now configure `pr-bumper` to work with something other than Travis CI, GitHub and Bamboo.
+You can now configure `pr-bumper` to work with something other than Travis CI and GitHub.
-The only other configuration that has been tested is TeamCity, Bitbucket and Bitbucket Server.
+The only other configuration that has been tested is TeamCity and Bitbucket Server.
-Example TeamCity, Bitbucket and Bitbucket Server configuration:
+Example TeamCity and Bitbucket Server configuration:

   ```json
   {